General Otolaryngology and Laryngology

 Meet our General Otolaryngologist at Rutgers New Jersey Medical School

 Dr. Evelyne Kalyhoussef, MD.
 She recently joined the faculty as an academic general otolaryngologist, caring for adult and pediatric patients.
 Dr. Kalyoussef specializes in Thyroid and Parathyroid Surgery, Transoral Robotic Surgery, Head and Neck Oncology, Sleep Disorders, Voice Disorders, minimally invasive surgery as well as a broad spectrum of pediatric otolaryngologic pathologies.
-She also has a great clinical interest in voice disorders and treats many patients with voice related problems and serves as the department's laryngologist.

 © 2017, Rutgers, The State University of New Jersey.
 All rights reserved.